OpenCloudJedi/Minecraft_Server/2_How_It_Works.md

 In this example, we have provided a large number of Environment Variables to customize the environment to our liking.
 The only required Environment Variable is the `EULA: 'true'` which accepts the End User License Agreement.

 Read through the provided Environment variables, and feel free to change the values of any directives you want to use in your own environment.
-Ensure the original spacing is maintained for the *docker-compose.yaml* file whan updating the environment, as YAML syntax is sensitive to line indention.
+Ensure the original spacing is maintained for the *docker-compose.yml* file when updating the environment, as YAML syntax is sensitive to line indention.

 Lines 57-58 declare the ports exposed by the application.
 When it reads 25565:25565 the first number represents the port used on the host.
 The second number represents the port listening on the container itself.